-Provincial Update: While there was a slight increase in the influenza activity compared to the previous week, the overall influenza activity level in Manitoba seems to be stabilizing and may even be on the decline.
-However, some regions continue to experience higher activity levels similar to the last two weeks.
-In Week 1, influenza accounted for 33% of laboratory detections in respiratory viruses.
-There have been 604 laboratory-confirmed influenza A cases since September, mostly with influenza A(H1N1).
-Overall, the younger population, especially those below the age of 15, are affected more than the older population.
-However, the number of cases over the age of 65 has increased this week.
-Impact to long-term care facilities has been low compared to the last season.
-Respiratory activity level in the community this week remained similar to the last two weeks or has decreased.
-The number of respiratory visits to the emergency room at the Children's Hospital decreased from last week.
+Provincial Update: The influenza activity level in Manitoba has been decreasing since Week 50.
+This week, influenza accounted for 11% of laboratory detections in respiratory viruses.
+There have been 729 laboratoryconfirmed influenza A cases since September, mostly with influenza A(H1N1).
+Overall, the younger population, especially those below the age of five, were affected more than the older population.
+Note that the number of respiratory outbreaks in long-term care facilities increased in the last few weeks.
+Respiratory activity level in the community this week remained similar to the last week.
+However, the number of respiratory visits to the emergency room at the Children's Hospital increased by almost 20%.
+As of today, 21.9% of the residents in Manitoba were immunized with the influenza vaccine this season.

-National Update: As of Week 52, influenza activity continued to increase.
-All indicators have increased or remained similar compared to the previous week.
+National Update: As of Week 03, laboratory detections continued to decline from the previous week.
+Overall, influenza continues to circulate across Canada but the Eastern region is reporting higher levels of influenza activity than the rest of the country.
 Influenza A is the most common influenza virus circulating in Canada, and the majority of these viruses are A(H1N1)pdm09.
 The majority of lab confirmations and hospitalizations have been among individuals under the age of 65.
+It is estimated that the 2018/19 influenza vaccine reduced the risk of medically attended influenza A(H1N1)pdm09 illness by 72% in Canada.

-International Update: As of Week 52, influenza activity in the United States remained elevated.
-Influenza A(H1N1)pdm09, influenza A(H3N2), and influenza B viruses continued to co-circulate.
-Influenza A(H1N1)pdm09 viruses have predominated in most areas of the country, however influenza A(H3) viruses predominated in the southeastern United States.
+International Update: As of Week 03, influenza activity increased in the United States.
+Influenza A(H1N1)pdm09, influenza A(H3N2), and influenza B viruses continue to co-circulate.
+Influenza A viruses have predominated in the United States since the beginning of October in most areas.